gbuerk/resilience/README.md

     * In this case, I needed to make some assumptions about how fill level and temperature relate to time.
         * If the operator overfills the bioreactor, my solution _will_ allow them to empty some.
 As long as they stop the fill within the range _at some point_ in the batch, the first CPP is deemed successful.
         * This looks a bit funny if, say, the "Actually Fill Level", which I interpret as _maxFill_, may be well out of the threshold, say 80%, but the CPP #1 may still be successful.
+        * This is also why the third section of the `Fill Percent` gear is yellow, not red.
         * This would be easy enough to change.
 In fact, the solution would be simpler if the batch was deemed a failure if the fill level exceeds the top of the range.